Submit applications online by 5 p.m, May 8, 2018.

 Through the Partnership Mobilization program, part of Seattle Foundation's Vibrant Democracy Initiative, nonprofit partnerships can apply for a total of up to $30,000 to fund partnerships that increase the civic voice and participation of underrepresented communities.
 Grants range from $2,000 - $10,000 per partner organization.
 These grants are catalytic, one-time investments to existing and emerging partnerships and coalitions to develop or strengthen organizational relationships and collaboration and to reduce the equity gap in building partnerships and relationships.
 Groups may self-define the nature of their partnerships (e.g., ethnicity, geography, service area, issue, etc.).
 Grant dollars will support planning, coordination, staff time, facilitation and other costs associated with building partnerships.

-The Partnership Mobilization grant proposals are accepted on a rolling basis and reviewed quarterly (at the end of February, May, August and December).
-Read more about the application process.
+The Partnership Mobilization grant proposals are accepted and reviewed on a rolling basis.
+Learn more about the grant process.

 Neighbor to Neighbor